 Moderator: Robert G. Edelman, writer & lecturer on art, independent curator, private art dealer and artist Participant: Anthony Haden-Guest, writer, reporter, cartoonist Participant: Sharon Butler, painter, arts writer, publisher of influential art blog Two Coats of Paint Participant: David Cohen, publisher/editor of artcritical.com and founder/moderator of The Review Panel Participant: Kara Rooney, artist and writer and curator Organizer: Jacqueline Sferra Rada, artist and ATOA Board Member

 No Recording Without Permission:

 There is no audio or video recording permitted during ATOA panels without advance permission from the staff.
 Photographs may be taken, without the use of flash.
 You will be asked to turn off your equipment and leave if you ignore this rule.
 Video Tapes of our panels are available for purchase.
 Help support ATOA by buying tapes of the panels that interest you.

 Copyright 2017, Artists Talk On Art, all rights reserved.

-The end of our Winter 2017 season.
+The end of our Spring 2017 season.